 Dr. Bottini received his M.D. in 1996 from the University of Rome, where he also obtained his Ph.D. and completed his internship and residency.
 He received postdoctoral research training in biochemistry and signal transduction at the Sanford Burnham Medical Prebys Medical Discovery Institute in La Jolla, and completed a clinical fellowship in Rheumatology at the University of California, San Diego.
 Dr. Bottini held appointments as an Assistant Professor of Medicine at the University of Rome, an Assistant Professor at the University of Southern California, and an Associate Professor at the La Jolla Institute for Allergy and Immunology.
 Dr. Bottini's laboratory is located within the Musculoskeletal Science Center within the UCSD Altman Clinical and Translational Research Institute.

-Dr. Bottini serves on grant review panels for the NIH, the Rheumatology Research Foundation, the Arthritis Foundation and the JDRF, and also serves as a reviewer for various scientific journals.
+Dr. Bottini serves on grant review panels for the NIH, the Rheumatology Research Foundation, and the Arthritis Foundation, and also serves as a reviewer for various scientific journals.

 About the Lab